Stability of Hill's spherical vortex: Acknowledgements

 \section{Acknowledgements}

 The work is partially supported by the NRF-2018R1D1A1B07043065 (National Research Foundation of Korea) and by the Research Fund 1.200085.01 of UNIST(Ulsan National Institute of Science \& Technology).
-The author thanks Ken Abe for many helpful discussions, including discussions on the identity \eqref{def_W_gamma_uniq}.
+We thank Ken Abe for many helpful discussions, including discussions on the identity \eqref{def_W_gamma_uniq}.
 Without his encouragement, this research work would not have been possible.
+We also thank the anonymous referee for valuable comments.